In this article

 - Split-tunnel VPN setups require specific local domain resolution

-🚨 IMPORTANT: Local resolvers must be added to the dashboard—they do not default to the originally configured DNS like .local
+🚨 IMPORTANT: Local resolvers must be added to the dashboard—they do not default to the originally configured DNS like .local addresses.
+Adding any valid network resolver ID will suffice.

 Follow these steps to add local domains and resolvers to the dashboard.